mpv-player/mpv/DOCS/man/options.rst

         differences to other VOs are possible.

 ``--display-fps=<fps>``
-    Set the maximum assumed display FPS used with ``--framedrop``.
-By default a detected value is used (X11 only, not correct on multi-monitor systems), or infinite display FPS if that fails.
-Infinite FPS means only frames too late are dropped.
-If a correct FPS is provided, frames that are predicted to be too late are dropped too.
+    Set the display FPS used with the ``--video-sync=display-*`` modes.
+By default a detected value is used (X11 only, not correct on multi-monitor systems).
+Keep in mind that setting an incorrect value (even if slightly incorrect) can ruin video playback.

 ``--hwdec=<api>``
     Specify the hardware video decoding API that should be used if possible.